vvenla/trumponator/files/Report.md

 ### Vili

-Vili is a graduate student in Data Science with a computer science background.
+Vili is a graduate student in Data Science with a Computer Science background.

 ### Suvi